godotengine/godot-docs/tutorials/mesh_generation_with_heightmap_and_shaders.rst

 If all the vertices of your mesh are not selected, select them all (hit "A").
 They must appear orange, not black.
-Then, in the Shading/UVs button group a the left, click the "Unwrap" button (or simply hit "U") and select "Smart UV Project".
+Then, in the Shading/UVs button group to the left, click the "Unwrap" button (or simply hit "U") and select "Smart UV Project".
 Keep the default options and hit "Ok".